Close Harmony is cool

 Priceless networking - Rehearsal fun learning new songs with new friends

-You probably have a lot of questions that need to be answered before you take that first step into our barbershop world.
-Well, here are the answers to most of them, and if you have others, please contact our membership chairman, Aaron Watts, and let us know what other information we can provide.
+You may have questions before you decide to take that first step into our barbershop world.
+Here are the answers to many of them.
+If you have others, please contact our membership chairman, Aaron Watts, and let us know what other information we can provide.